Chapter 5:

 “Yes?”

-“Wait, Harper.”
+“Wait, Harper!”
 The orchestra drowned out his voice, giving Harper plausible deniability in hearing Calvin.

-At the same time, Vergil was cleaning up a mess on the kitchen floor.
-A short, young girl with hair as white and a complexion as pale as his own, walked up to young man as he finished.
+At the same time, Vergil cleaned up a mess on the kitchen floor.
+A short, young girl with hair as white and a complexion as pale as his own, walked up to the young man as he finished.
 “Sorry, Vergil.
 I was trying to make dinner…” She apologized.
 The inside of the kitchen was near barren.
 A simple stove, refrigerator and table placed off to the side, unwelcoming for anyone not used to its design.

 “D-Don’t worry.
 I should h-have made you s-something for dinner earlier.”
-The young girl - his little sister looked on, still slightly embarrassed as Vergil discarded a broken plate.
+The young girl – his little sister looked on, still embarrassed as Vergil discarded a broken plate.
 “I’ll make some p-porkchops.”

 “Cool, I love your porkchops.”
 She didn’t actually, but loved her brother, so she’d eat what was made for her.
 The young girl pulled up a chair and sat at the kitchen table while her beloved brother cooked.
 She pulled out her smart phone and brought something up on screen.
 “Look Vergil, we built a rocket today in class!”
-A video played of her and her classmates building an elaborate model rocket.
+A video played of her and some classmates building an elaborate model rocket.
 She’d drawn a shark face on the top and laughed with a giddy enthusiasm.
 The rocket shot upward with incredible speed as all the students cheered!
 “Impressive, right?”

 “You made most of i-it, right W-Wilhelmina?”